ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

 ## Next: MachineHealthChecks and Remediation

 You are now in control of your Cluster's topology configuration!
 [Let's next explore MachineHealthChecks and Remediation for operational self-healing](4-machine-health-checks.md).

+## More information
+- To learn more about managing Kubernetes clusters using a Cluster Topology see [the topology section of the CAPI book.](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-class/index.html)